Video Shows Last Moments For Slain Gaza Aid Workers, Red Crescent Says

 Seconds later, a volley of gunfire breaks out, and the screen goes black.

-PRCS said it had found the video on the phone of Rifat Radwan, one of the deceased aid workers.
+PRCS vice-president Marwan Jilani told a press conference at the United Nations headquarters in New York that the video was recovered from the body of one of the deceased aid workers.

-"This video unequivocally refutes the occupation's claims that Israeli forces did not randomly target ambulances, and that some vehicles had approached suspiciously without lights or emergency markings," PRCS said in a statement.

 Those killed included eight PRCS staff, six members of the Gaza civil defence agency and one employee of the UN agency for Palestinian refugees, also known as UNRWA.